decor

 Who Manufacturers Blood Pressure Drugs?

-Since there are a multitude of blood pressure medications, there is also a multitude of manufacturers.
-Zhejiang Huahai Pharmaceutical Co.
-Ltd. and Prinston Pharmaceuticals are the main manufacturers of Valsartan.
+Since there are a number of blood pressure medications, there are also multiple manufacturers.
+Novartis, Solco, Teva Pharmaceuticals and Torrent Pharmaceuticals have all named Zhejiang Huahai Pharmaceutical Co.
+Ltd. as being the supplier and manufacturer of valsartan used in their medications.
 Other manufacturers of blood pressure drugs are AstraZeneca, Johnson & Johnson Services, Inc., Merck & Co., Inc., Novartis AG, and Pfizer Inc.

 When Were ARBs and Ace Inhibitors Approved by the FDA?

 The first ACE Inhibitor, Captopril, was approved by the FDA in 1981 to treat hypertension.
-More specifically, the ACE Inhibitor Lisinopril was approved by the FDA in 1987.
+The ACE Inhibitor, enalapril was approved in 1985, lisinopril was approved by the FDA in 1987 and many more have followed.

 In 1995, the first ARB, losartan, was approved by the FDA.
-Since then, six other ARBs have been approved by the FDA.
+Since then, six other ARBs including olmesartan, have been approved by the FDA.

 What Are ARBs and ACE Inhibitors Prescribed To Treat?

-Since ACE Inhibitors and ARBs are similar, they’re both used for the same treatments.
+Since ACE Inhibitors and ARBs are similar, they’re both used for similar treatments.
 They’re commonly used to treat heart failure and high blood pressure and are often prescribed to patients after they’ve experienced a heart attack.

-Additionally, ARBs can be used to treat chronic kidney disease.
+Additionally, ARBs are often used to treat chronic kidney disease.

 What Are the Side Effects of Blood Pressure Drugs?

-Generally, all blood pressure medications can cause these common side effects:
+Generally, all blood pressure medications may cause these common side effects:

 • Cough